tamilyn/dhomer/index.md

 * South Carolina Farmer's and Roadside Markets- SCDHEC compiled a list of farmer's and roadside markets in South Carolina which provide fresh produce to their communities.
 The data includes the market name, location, months of operation, contact information, latitudes/longitudes, GEOIDs, and census tract centroids.
 * US EPA South Carolina Superfund Sites- Superfund sites are contaminated sites identified by the US EPA and has allocated funds towards cleaning.
 The data includes the site names, locations, latitudes/longitudes, GEOIDs, and census tract centroids.
 * National Walkability Index for South Carolina Block Groups- The US EPA's National Walkability Index scores each block group in the United States based on its relative walkability.
 The processed file includes only South Carolina scores with geographic, geometric, and census information.
+* Average Percent of Impervious Land Due to Development
+* Toxic Release Inventory Form R and Form A Submissions

 # What's New